aleksem07/eCommerce-App/README.md

 <i class="bi bi-icon-name">
 ```

-Where `.bi` is the class used for all Bootstrap icons, and
+where `.bi` is the class used for all Bootstrap icons, and
 `.bi-icon-name` is the specific icon's name.
 By default, the icon size is set to `1em`.
 It is recommended to use `width: 1em` (and optionally `height: 1em`) to easily adjust the icon's size using the `font-size` property.